 The best place to stay in Noli:

-Palazzo Vescovile Hotel – offering the most incredible view over the pretty small town of Noli, the beach, and its old buildings.
+Palazzo Vescovile Hotel – offers the most incredible view over the pretty small town of Noli, the beach, and its old buildings.
 Here is where you’ll also have the chance to indulge in amazing meals at the one Michelin star restaurant.
 Check it out here!

 TIP: Make Bologna your base and travel around Emilia Romagna, Tuscany, and Veneto in the search or some famous Italian destinations, but also some small hidden gems.
 Find them all in this day trips from Bologna comprehensive list!